 How Coal is Allocated Amongst Different States

-To better understand the issues with Oregon’s new law, a brief explanation of how PacifiCorp’s customers pay for its coal plants may be helpful.
 PacifiCorp utilizes 22 coal units to help meet its customers’ electricity needs.
-A percentage of each of these units is allocated to each of the six states in PacifiCorp’s system.
-Each state is responsible for costs associated with each unit proportional to the amount of electricity that each state uses.
-For example, Utah makes up about 42% of PacifiCorp’s electricity demand hence we currently get about 42 % of the electricity from the 22 coal plants and are responsible for about 42% of the costs associated of the coal units.
+A percentage of each of these units is allocated to each of the six states in PacifiCorp’s system, which costs distributed proportional to the amount of electricity each state uses.
+For example, Utah makes up about 42% of PacifiCorp’s electricity demand hence we currently are responsible for about 42% of the costs associated of the coal units.

 Finding a Better Solution

-The current MSP process is an opportunity to expedite the de-carbonization of PacifiCorp’s system.
-Utah Clean Energy wants PacifiCorp to comply with Oregon’s law, but in a way that actually reduces the amount of coal in the system, and to prevent Utah from accepting the additional risk associated with PacifiCorp’s coal fleet.
+The current negotiations are an opportunity to expedite the de-carbonization of PacifiCorp’s system.
+Utah Clean Energy wants PacifiCorp to comply with Oregon, Washington and California's goals, but in a way that actually reduces the amount of coal in the system, and to prevent Utah from accepting the additional risk associated with PacifiCorp’s coal fleet.
 The challenge is getting all six states, their respective regulators and stakeholders, and PacifiCorp to agree on how to retire coal units early.